Jiuquan: Administrative divisions

-Geography and Climate
+Geography

 Jiuquan occupies the westernmost part of Gansu, bordering Zhangye City to the east, Qinghai to the south, Xinjiang to the west, Ejin Banner, Alxa league of Inner Mongolia and Mongolia to the north.
 Its administrative area ranges in latitude from 37° 58' to 42° 48' N and in longitude from 92° 09' to 100° 20' E, and reaches a maximal north–south extent of 550 km and maximal east–west width of 680 km.
 Suzhou District is approximately 1500 m above sea level.

+Climate

 Jiuquan has a cold desert climate (Köppen BWk), with long, cold winters, and hot, somewhat dry summers.
 Monthly average temperatures range from −8.9 °C in January to 22.3 °C in July, with an annual mean of 7.79 °C. The diurnal temperature variation is relatively large, averaging 13.8 C-change annually.
+With monthly percent possible sunshine ranging from 62% in July to 77% in October, the city receives 3,031 hours of bright sunshine annually.
 With sunny weather and low humidity dominating year-round, the area hosts one of the launch sites for the PRC's space programme.
-With monthly percent possible sunshine ranging from 62% in July to 77% in October, the city receives 3,031 hours of bright sunshine annually.